Sabicool/Medicine/01 Disciplines/Respiratory/Emergencies/Acute Respiratory Failure.md

 		- [Asthma](01%20Disciplines/Respiratory/Conditions/Asthma.md) (Pa$\ce{CO2}$ rises very late)
 		- [Pulmonary Embolism](01%20Disciplines/Respiratory/Conditions/Pulmonary%20Embolism.md)
 		- [Pneumothorax](01%20Disciplines/Respiratory/Conditions/Pneumothorax.md)
+# Investigations
+- Investigations to consider
+	- ECG
+	- ABG/VBG
+	- CXR
+	- TTE
+	- CTPA
 # Management
 - Use supplemental oxygen in all hypoxic patients with high-flow oxygen at 15 L/min through a mask with a reservoir
+	- High inspired oxygen concentrations do not depress ventilation in patients who are in respiratory distress
 	- In patients with COPD who chronically retain $\ce{CO2}$ titrate use of a venturi mask
 		- Giving too much oxygen to patients who chronically retain $\ce{CO2}$ causes a rise in Pa$\ce{CO2}$ because:
 			- Changes in pulmonary vasoconstriction, dead space and shunting (V/Q mistmatch)